PAN-DA-BOI/finance-manager/README.md

 • The presentation should follow the rating sheet and include the
 following:

-• Code Quality: What are the specifics of and the big picture of the code?
+  o Code Quality: What are the specifics of and the big picture of the code?

 ### User Experience: What focus is on the ease-of-use and accessibility of the interface?